 Adenomyosis which may coexist with fibroids is a condition in which cells from the lining of the womb (which sheds and bleeds during a period) are present on the muscle of the womb.
 It causes enlargement of the uterus, heavy periods and pain and tends to be progressive.
 It may affect fertility and it may also coexist with a condition called endometriosis where these womb lining cells are present in the peritoneal cavity.
 Adenomyosis usually presents over 35 years of age.

 TreatmentThe traditional treatment for adenomyosis is hysterectomy.
-Endometrial ablation or Mirena coil insertion may help in mild cases.
-Embolisation is being increasingly used to treat this condition.
+Endometrial ablation or Mirena coil insertion may help in mild cases. embolization is being increasingly used to treat this condition.

-Embolisation is not as effective as when used for treating fibroids.
-However one embolisation will usually cure the condition in 50% of cases.
-In the rest symptoms may return and these patients may require further embolisation treatment.
-Embolisation may also be combined with endometrial ablation or Mirena coil insertion.
+embolization is not as effective as when used for treating fibroids.
+However one embolization will usually cure the condition in 50% of cases.
+In the rest symptoms may return and these patients may require further embolization treatment. embolization may also be combined with endometrial ablation or Mirena coil insertion.

-- Uterine Artery Embolisation for Symptomatic Adenomyosis - Midterm Results - Bratby MJ, Walker WJ - European Journal of Radiology - February 2008.
+- Uterine Artery embolization for Symptomatic Adenomyosis - Midterm Results - Bratby MJ, Walker WJ - European Journal of Radiology - February 2008.